CollectionBuilder/collectionbuilder-csv/docs/rake_tasks/rename_lowercase.md

 # rename_lowercase

 This task takes a folder of files and copies them to a new folder with all filenames downcased.
+This is commonly used to normalize the filenames for use on the web, where most servers are case sensitive, to simplify matching up with metadata CSV data.

 Using default: